Walking the Fife Coastal Path Section 3 (Burntisland to Buckhaven)

 As we climbed up from the beach we were looking towards Inchkeith Island, and this little pied wagtail sat still long enough for me to catch a shot with a few glints from the sea behind, but again the visibility was too poor to see the great views you sometimes get from here.

 A climb up the hill by the roadside and we were soon at Kinghorn where we decided a cup of coffee was in order.
 Great decision, as the Carousel Coffee shop made us very welcome and not only had home made scones on offer, but home made jams too.
 Rhubarb and apple and raspberry jams were served up with our scones.
+When I passed by in 2023 the Carousel had changed its name to the Harbour View.

 Only just remembered a pic before tucking in to the tasty home-made scones.
 Plenty of fruit and delicious jam too.